-You may also visit the Transfer Student Services Center web pages for additional information.
+You may also visit the Transfer Student Services Center web pages for additional information, i.e., transfer partnerships, transfer guides and an unofficial transcript evaluation request.

 Campus Life

 The Office of Campus Life sponsors programs and services designed to enhance students' involvement in the SXU community, thus supporting their academic, social and community engagement.
 Campus Life oversees: class programs, student activities and Registered Student Organizations (RSOs), as well as leadership and multicultural programs.
 Within each of these areas, we seek to provide resources, programs and services that enrich and support students' educational experiences, help them develop positive connections with peers, staff and faculty and to become active and engaged members of the SXU community.
 By participating in the events, programs, trainings and services offered by the Office of Campus Life, students learn to create programs and services for their peers and grow and develop as life-long learners and leaders.